orestisV-admie/HIRO-template/README.md

 **Initial setup**
-Create the branch gh-pages and use it as a GitHub page https://pages.github.com/.
+Create the branch [gh-pages](https://pages.github.com/) and use it as a GitHub page.
 Set up secrets at `https://github.com/<workspace>/<project>/settings/secrets/actions`:
 1. `DOCKER_IMAGE_NAME` - The name of the Docker image for uploading to the repository.
 2. `DOCKER_USERNAME` - The username for the Docker repository on [Docker Hub](https://hub.docker.com/).